josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 One is: **I still want to see where Gutenberg goes**.
 The block editor is still a _long_ way from where it needs to be (and I still tweet out my frustrations with it from time to time), but it's also very exciting.

+The block editor, it turns out, is also the best link between a headless back-end and its decoupled front-end.

-<Highlight>The block editor, it turns out, is also the best link between a headless back-end and its decoupled front-end.</Highlight>
+<Callout class="former-highlight">The block editor, it turns out, is also the best link between a headless back-end and its decoupled front-end.</Callout>

 I came across a plugin called [Block Lab](https://wordpress.org/plugins/block-lab/), which I highly recommend whether you're using headless or not.
 Block Lab beautifully simplifies the process of creating basic custom blocks for use in the Gutenberg editor, and the accompanying PHP mini-template files (component files, I suppose you might call them) which render the content of those custom blocks.

 I thought this was amazingly handy given the editor's lack of some types of blocks that I wanted to create, and it was when I began putting this plugin to use I realized that _custom blocks will be custom on the headless front-end, too_.

+That is: when custom Block Lab blocks are used in page or post content, all of their custom template code comes with them, even through the WordPress API.

-<Highlight>That is: when custom Block Lab blocks are used in page or post content, all of their custom template code comes with them, even through the WordPress API.</Highlight>
+<Callout class="former-highlight">That is: when custom Block Lab blocks are used in page or post content, all of their custom template code comes with them, even through the WordPress API.</Callout>

 That's very cool, because it means I can still create custom blocks without really needing to build them twice; all I do is put a class in the PHP template file for the block, and target that class with CSS on my headless front-end.